RFGump/kdd2019tutorial/README.md

 # Environment set up guideline

-Details of setting up Microsoft/Recommenders can be found in [the original repository](https://github.com/Microsoft/Recommenders)
+The tutorial environment can be set up by three different options

 ## Option 1 - Local machine
-It can be found in the the [SETUP.md](https://github.com/microsoft/recommenders/blob/master/SETUP.md) file of the Microsoft/Recommenders repository.
+The code examples and notebooks from Microsoft/Recommenders repository can be run on a local machine with Linux, Windows, or MacOS system.
+Details about about how to set up environment on a local machine can be found in the the [SETUP.md](https://github.com/microsoft/recommenders/blob/master/SETUP.md) file of the Microsoft/Recommenders repository.

 ## Option 2 - Docker
+Alternative to running notebooks on a local environment, Docker support is also provided.
 Instructions for building a Docker image with the Docker file provided in the repository can be found [here](https://github.com/microsoft/recommenders/blob/le_docker/docker/README.md).

-Note, there are pre-built images available on Dockerhub for use.
+There are pre-built images available on Dockerhub for use.

 |Environment|Image name|
 |------------|-----------|